Important Note for all Occupational First Aiders

-The accreditation qualification for Occupational First Aiders has changed from QQI to PHECC as and from June 1st 2018.
+The accreditation qualification for Occupational First Aid personnel has changed from QQI to PHECC as and from June 1st 2018.
 The Pre-Hospital Emergency Care Council (PHECC) is an independent statutory agency with responsibility for standards, education and first aid training.
 PHECC also maintain a statutory register of approved training organisations and first aid practitioners.
-NCU Training is now a finalising the process to become a provider of PHECC Approved First Aid Responder (FAR) and First Aid Responder (FAR) Refresher training courses.
+NCU Training is now a PHECC Approved First Aid Response (FAR) and First Aid Response (FAR) Recertification training course provider.

-Our QQI Advanced First Aid carries the QQI Occupational First Aid certification and is highly valuable as an advanced first aid course for staff members in all sectors.
+Our PHECC Approved First Aid Response (FAR) certification course is highly valuable as an advanced first aid course for staff members in all sectors.

 "I feel I have learned things I could apply at home or in work.
 Recently I came across an accident and I did not know how to cover bleeding skin, now I do!" - Ann